Animadversio/Animadversio.github.io/_academic_notes/Note on Computer Vision.md

-# Lec2: Basic Operation Over an Image
+# Lec2: Basic Operation on Image